Mental Health Services

 Services are confidential.

 The Yukon Mental Wellness strategy is a 10-year strategy addressing mental wellness in Yukon, and provides the overall direction for system response and improvement.
 This is a living document, and implementation activities recognize and build upon past and current work within Yukon, from First Nation partners, as well as the learnings from other Canadian and international jurisdictions.
-The first two years is the beginning, and the collective actions will grow, develop and be sustained over the 10-year period.

 Mental Health Act